Pie Warmer Hire: Keeping Hot Food at Temperature for Events

 Can a pie warmer cook raw pastry?

-No. Pie warmers are strictly for holding pre-cooked food.
-Attempting to cook raw pastry in a pie warmer will result in unsafe food temperatures and a failure to meet hygiene standards.
+No. These appliances function strictly for holding pre-cooked food.
+Attempting to cook raw pastry in a holding unit results in unsafe food temperatures and a failure to meet hygiene standards.

 Most units require between 20 and 40 minutes to reach a stable internal temperature of 63°C or higher.
 Always switch the unit on well before service begins.

-If your unit has a humidity tray, yes.
-Adding a small amount of water prevents the pastry from drying out.
+Units with a humidity tray require a small amount of water to prevent the pastry from drying out.
 Check the water level periodically throughout the day, as evaporation will occur.

 Related guides